or

 Default schema |

-Then load and register the pool:
+Then build and register an engine:

-from semolina import register, pool_from_config
+from semolina import register, create_engine

 ) # reads [connections.default]